rslarson2019/New_Calculator/README.md

 # Overview

-I created a basic 4 fuction calculator to demonstrate how switch case worrks in C++
+I created a basic 4 fuction calculator to demonstrate how switch case works in C++

 I wanted to learn how to code basic functions and how to format things in C++.